 On August 11, 2017, EPA Administrator Pruitt wrote a letter to rule petitioners suggesting EPA would issue new power plant effluent standards.

 On August 22, 2017, in response to a request from EPA, the Fifth Circuit agreed to sever the claims related to the delayed deadlines and to put those claims on hold while EPA revisits the underlying standards.
 EPA has noted elsewhere that it could take three years to issue new standards.

-On September 18, 2017, EPA finalized the rule to delay compliance deadlines.
-Specifically, “as soon as possible” in the rule is now defined as November 1, 2018 or November 1, 2020 “unless the permitting authority establishes a later date.”
+On September 18, 2017, EPA finalized the rule to delay compliance deadlines of major portions of the rule by two years, to November 1, 2020 “unless the permitting authority establishes a later date.”

 On September 21, 2017 EPA filed a motion to dismiss the May 3, 2017 lawsuit which accused the agency of unlawfully delaying compliance deadlines.